 - How valuable is my primary goal, compared to the metrics tracked by this monitoring goal?

 Evaluate all monitoring goals to look for warnings that you’re cannibalizing another revenue path.
-Use this information to consider new test ideas based on the tradeoffs between these two revenue paths and plan how implement the results of the current experiment.

 If your test is taking longer to reach significance, take a look at your primary goal.
 Is it a high-signal goal?